Gorenstein-projective modules over short local algebras

-We say that a non-zero module $M$ of Loewy length at most 2 is {\it solid} provided any endomorphism of $M$ is a scalar multiplication on $\soc M$ (thus, any non-invertible endomorphism vanishes on the socle).
-A solid module is of course indecomposable (a characterization of the solid modules will be given in A.2 in Appendix A).
-In general, ${}_AJ$ may be solid, whereas $J_A$ is not solid, as the example 5.5 shows.
+We say that a non-zero module $M$ of Loewy length at most 2 is {\it solid} provided any endomorphism of $M$ is a scalar multiplication on $\soc M$ (as a consequence, any non-invertible endomorphism vanishes on the socle).
+A solid module is of course indecomposable (a characterization of the solid modules using covering theory will be given in Proposition A.3 of Appendix A).

-{\bf Theorem 1.} {\it Let $A$ be a short local algebra.
-Assume that there exists a reflexive module which is not projective.
-Then either $a = e = 1$ or else $a \le e-1$.
-Always, ${}_AJ$ is a solid module and $J_A$ is a solid right module.}
+{\bf Theorem 1.1.} {\it Let $A$ be a short local algebra which is not self-injective.
+If there exists a reflexive module which is not projective, then $2 \le a \le e-1$.
+Also, ${}_AJ$ and the right module $J_A$ are solid.}

-Of course, if $A$ has a non-projective reflexive module, then the same is true for $A^\op$.
-Thus, if we show that ${}_AJ$ is a solid module, then this shows also that the right module $J_A$ has to be solid.
-The proof of Theorem 1 will be given in section 5.

-Since a solid module is indecomposable, it is either simple or bipartite.
-Thus we see: {\it If $A$ is a short local algebra with a non-projective reflexive module, then ${}_AJ$ is either simple, thus $a = 0$ and $e= 1$, or else bipartite, thus $J^2 = \soc {}_AA$ (and also $J^2 = \soc A_A$).}
+The bound $a \le e-1$ cannot be improved, since Proposition 15.1 shows that for any $a$ with $1\le a \le e-1$, there exists an algebra of Hilbert type $(e,a)$ with non-projective reflexive modules.

+Also note that in general, ${}_AJ$ may be solid, whereas $J_A$ is not solid, as Example 4.8 shows.

+Theorem 1.1 can be rephrased: If $A$ is any artin algebra, there exists a non-projective reflexive module iff there exists a non-projective module $N$ with $\Ext^i(N,A) = 0$ for $i=1,2.$ Namely, there is the following recipe: If $N$ is a non-projective module with $\Ext^i(N,A) = 0$ for $i = 1,2$, then the module $\Omega^2N$ is non-projective and reflexive.
+The reverse construction is given by the agemo-functor $\mho = \Tr\Omega\Tr$: If $M$ is reflexive, then $\Ext^i(\mho^2 M,A) = 0$, for $i= 1,2.$ This recipe is part of general considerations outlined in Section 2, which focus the attention to what we call the $\mho$-paths of $A$.
+With reference to $\mho$-paths of $A$, the existence assumption in Theorem 1.1 just says that there exists an $\mho$-path of length 2.

+Theorem 1.1 assumes that there exists a non-projective reflexive module, thus an $\mho$-path of length 2, or equivalently, a non-projective module $M$ with $\Ext^i(M,A) = 0,$ for $1\le i \le 2.$ The next theorem shows that the existence of a non-projective module $M$ with $\Ext^i(M,A) = 0,$ for $1\le i \le 4$, yields a stronger assertion.
+Again using Section 2.4, there are several reformulations.
+The existence of a non-projective module $M$ with $\Ext^i(M,A) = 0,$ for $1\le i \le 4$ is equivalent to the existence of an $\mho$-path of length 4, and also to the existence of a non-projective reflexive module $M$ with $\Ext^i(M,A) = 0$ for $i = 1,2$.